What’s the Difference Between Guided, Self-Guided, and Independent Travel?

 Another example is the difference between doing a one-day, self-drive safari in Kruger National Park and doing a guided, multi-day safari in Tanzania’s more remote Serengeti.
 Driving oneself along an explicit trail through a self-contained national park is different than signing up to be led across a vast plain of Africa according to a specific itinerary, which are both different from deciding to go bushwhacking by oneself through the grasslands of Kenya (uh, not advisable).

-Self-guided is an important distinction from independent travel.
-You wouldn’t want to just take a backpack and blaze your own trail through the Himalayas unless you were a very, very seasoned hiker.
+- It's safer than independent travel, especially if you're visiting somewhere new to you: You wouldn’t want to just take a backpack and blaze your own trail through the Himalayas unless you were a very, very seasoned hiker.
 Most people aren’t, so opting for a self-guided tour experience is a safe way to have an adventure while not getting lost, stranded, or isolated.

 We all know the "independent traveler:" they're young, free, and wild -- traveling the world with nothing more than a backpack and the currency from their last destination.

 Actually, independent travel takes many forms beyond the traditional "backpacker" image we all have in mind.
 Here at Go Overseas, we use the term independent travel to mean any travel you plan and do which doesn't involve another company organizing, planning, or guiding you once you arrive in the destination.
 If you plan a trip to Eastern Europe on your own and arrange all the train tickets, hotels, and flights yourself -- that's independent travel.
 If you book a ticket to New Zealand, rent a car, and explore the North and South Islands on your own -- that's independent travel too.
 You're doing it all yourself, no guides or outside companies involved.

 If you're knowledgeable about the destination you want to visit (even if you've never traveled there), you may well be able to plan and execute the whole trip yourself.